-If the DBT has flexibility with design that could impact noise levels resulting in changes to anticipated noise barrier locations, add requirement for DBT to perform analyses, complete the environmental reevaluation, and assume risk of adding/modifying noise wall requirements.
-If noise walls are required, include specifications and details in Section 19.3.

 RIGHT OF WAY (ROW)

-In many cases, ROW acquisition is not necessary to construct the project or the ROW acquisition has been completed prior to advertisement of the DB project.
-In scenarios where ODOT has not completed right of way acquisition prior to the advertisement of the DB project, ODOT will typically provide a Right of Way Status Matrix as a Contractual Appendix.
-The matrix typically identifies the parcel number, owner name, acquisition start date, estimated months to clear, date when ODOT takes ownership of parcel, date that parcel becomes available for construction, and comments related to the parcel.
-Optional language is shown below when acquisition is ongoing during the procurement and after contract execution.

-For some more involved projects, the DBT can be scoped to provide R/W plans, title reports, and continuation of title reports.
-Requirements shall be coordinated and approved by the Office of Alternative Project Delivery.
-The Department must retain responsibility for carrying out appraisals, appraisal reviews, and the acquisition itself.
-The DBT must understand the Federal Highway Administration acquisition policies and the importance of strict adherence to them.

 The DBT shall perform all necessary construction work for the project within the Project existing and Proposed Right of Way (ROW).

-The Department anticipates on having secured the proposed R/W by the award of the design-build contract.
+The Department will secure the proposed R/W by the award of the design-build contract as depicted in the ROW plans.

 The DBT shall locate existing right of way lines based on requirements specified in Chapter 4733-37 of the Ohio Revised Administrative Code (Board Rules) governed by regulations outlined in Chapter 4733, Ohio Revised Code (Regulation Laws).
 The DBT shall research existing right of way information from all available sources including but not limited to ODOT records, County road records, Commissioners’ Journals and records of other County offices to the extent necessary to provide an accurate basis for the establishment of the existing right of way.